binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 #### DoS of Lambda Functions

 The compute executing the functions you supply is short lived.
-With AWS, [containers are used](https://docs.aws.amazon.com/lambda/latest/dg/lambda-introduction.html) and reused providing your function runs at least once approximately every four minutes and thirty seconds, according to Rich Jones talk.
+With AWS, [containers are used](https://docs.aws.amazon.com/lambda/latest/dg/lambda-introduction.html) and reused providing your function runs at least once approximately every four minutes and thirty seconds, according to Rich Jones' talk.
 The idea of hardware DoS is less likely, but [billing DoS](https://thenewstack.io/zombie-toasters-eat-startup/) is a [real issue](https://sourcebox.be/blog/2017/08/07/serverless-a-lesson-learned-the-hard-way/).

 AWS Lambda will, by default allow any given function a [concurrent execution limit](https://docs.aws.amazon.com/lambda/latest/dg/concurrent-executions.html#concurrent-execution-safety-limit) of 1000 per region.